freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/use-state-to-toggle-an-element.md

 ## Description

 <section id='description'>

 Sometimes you might need to know the previous state when updating the state.
-However, state updates may be asynchronous - this means React may batch multiple <code>setState()</code> calls into a single update.
-This means you can't rely on the previous value of <code>this.state</code> or <code>this.props</code> when calculating the next value.
+However, state updates may be asynchronous - this means React may batch multiple `setState()` calls into a single update.
+This means you can't rely on the previous value of `this.state` or `this.props` when calculating the next value.
 So, you should not use code like this:

 ```jsx
 this.setState({